Nichole for Nederland

 A Creator, A Builder, A Leader

-I'm running for Mayor because our town will be facing real, complex decisions - and we need leadership that meets those moments with clarity, collaboration, and determination.
+I'm running for Mayor because our town will be facing real, complex decisions - and we need leadership that meets those moments with clarity and determination.

 I currently serve as Mayor Pro Tem, where I've worked hands-on with issues like housing affordability, land use, economic resilience, and the realities of running a small town with limited staff and resources.
 I'm not interested in politics for politics' sake.
-I'm interested in making things work.
+I'm interested in creating a town government that supports the people of Nederland and our goals.

 Professionally, I've spent my career building systems - helping organizations make better decisions, modernize responsibly, and turn complexity into action.
 I bring that same mindset to local government: listen, understand tradeoffs, make a decision, and plan for the long term.